 Take cuttings that measure about 2 1/2 to 4 inches long.
-Snip off some of the bottom leaves to leave about 1 inch of the stem bare.
+Snip off some of the leaves from the bottom to leave about 1 inch of the stem bare.
 Don't pull them off, which may break the stem.
 The bare area should contain two or three leaf nodes (the area where the leaf joins the stem).
-New roots come from the node.
+New roots come from the nodes.

 Immediately after cutting off the bottom leaves, dip the bare area of the stem into rooting hormone.
-You want the sap from the fresh wounds to still be fresh so rooting hormone will cling to the areas and dissolve to be available for plant tissues to take up.
+You want the sap from the fresh wounds to still be fresh so rooting hormone will cling and dissolve to be available for plant tissues to take up.
 Prepare 2-inch-wide containers with drainage holes filled with a rooting mixture of equal parts of moistened perlite and peat moss.
-Make a hole in the center of the pot with a pencil, and insert the bare, 1-inch-long end of the rosemary cutting, firming the rooting mix around the bottom to hold the cutting erect.
+Make a hole in the center of the pot with a pencil and insert the bare, 1-inch-long end of the rosemary cutting, firming the rooting mix around the bottom to hold the cutting erect.

 Place the containers in a warm area with bright, indirect light.
 For quicker rooting, place the pots on a propagating mat, which keeps the potting soil warm.
 Keep the rooting medium moist but not soggy, and mist the cuttings occasionally on warm days.
 Cuttings usually form roots in two to three weeks but may take as long as two months.
 Tug gently on the cutting to test for rooting.
 If it resists moving when you pull, it's forming roots.

-When enough roots have formed to hold the rooting medium together, transplant the rooted cutting to a 3-1/2-inch-wide pot with drainage holes.
-Use a clean, soilless potting mix that contains perlite or vermiculite.
+When enough roots have formed to hold the rooting medium together, transplant the rooted cutting to a 3 1/2-inch-wide pot with drainage holes.
+Use a clean potting mix that contains perlite or vermiculite, and no soil.
 Leave about 1/2 inch between the top of the soil and the top edge of the pot to hold water.
 Place the pot back in bright, indirect light.